dawsons-creek/test-that/docs/index.md

 That provides:
 - Fluent assertions that read like English
 - Clear error messages showing exactly what failed
+- JSON and dictionary testing with nested path support
 - Built-in mocking, time control, and HTTP recording
 - Zero configuration - works out of the box